 The end of the world.
 At least, that was what it looked like.
 All around there was nothing but homes and buildings leveled.
 Belongings once safely tucked away in a bedroom were strewn across the open grass along with the wood and drywall and insulation that had kept the harsh winds out.
 But the harsh winds had turned into fury, and now there was nothing but debris and death strewn across the once pleasant patch of earth.
-The town that once existed broken and tossed across a few square miles.
+The town that once existed was broken and tossed across a few square miles.

 Anthony had volunteered.
 He’d been a paramedic for fifteen years and was no stranger to disaster or death.
 He’d seen things first-hand that he would never wish upon another human being, which is one reason he volunteered.
 He felt an obligation to do what was needed to not only help those in danger, but to spare his colleagues the surreal experience of what had to be done.
-He drove six hours straight through the night after hearing the potential damage the storm would bring.
-No one could have predicted this.
+He drove six hours straight through the night after hearing the potential damage the storm would bring, but no one could have predicted this.

 He stepped out of the truck, pulled the mask over his mouth and nose, and began walking.
 Starting sooner was better and it was always best to start at the most populated area.
 This meant where the hospital had been.
 He shouldered his backpack of tags and started on the southern end of the foundation.

 His bag contained little medical equipment because he wasn’t here to save lives.
 He was here to determine which lives could be saved.

 Anthony tried to prepare for the task ahead knowing he could never really be ready.
 The first two corpses he came across were still in their hospital beds.
 He dutifully placed a black tag on each of their bodies in a visible location so those who came to provide medical assistance knew they were deceased and no valuable time would be wasted trying to reanimate the dead.